pmarathe25/Project-Vyasa/README.md

 and [Ambuda](https://ambuda.org/)!)
 but I've yet to find one that has all the following properties:
 - Word-by-word translation
-- Detailed and accurate word-level grammatical explanation
+- Detailed word-level grammatical explanation
 - A minimal, easy-to-navigate, and clean web interface

-It is *not* the aim to provide anything more than a literally correct translation;
+It is *not* the aim to provide anything more than literally correct translations;
-that is, the included translations do not consider the broader cultural, historical, and philosophical context of the text.
+that is, the included translations do not consider the broader cultural, historical, and philosophical context of the texts.

 ## Public Website

 The public website is [currently hosted here](https://projectvyasa.gatsbyjs.io/).

 ## Contributing